-Dip your lollipop stick into the melted chocolate about one inch.
-Push the chocolate-covered end of the stick into the middle of the cake square.
+The edible wax will just make the chocolate coating thinner and even.
 Dip your cake pop straight down into the chocolate until it is submerged and the melted chocolate touches the stick.
 Hold it sideways over the bowl as it drips.
+Do it carefully.

-Work quickly taking the squares one at a time from the freezer to the melted chocolate.
-Place each pop upright in the holder while they dry.
+If they’re warm or room temperature, this step will be very hard for you to do.
+Place each pop upright in the cake pop holder while they dry.
 If a cake pop cracks, you can re-dip it to hide the crack.
 Repeat the process if the cracks still appear.

 When you lift the template, the face pattern remains.
 Continue these steps, occasionally blotting your template dry with a clean paper towel.

 When the faces are done, you can fix any mistakes with a clean Q-tip and vodka.
 It effectively cleans off any color mist mistakes and quickly evaporates.